shadypollen/hours_calculator/README.md

 * Improve configurability
 * Add an option to display hours on hold
-* Add an option for using GUI implemented via tkinter
+* Create a fork with GUI implemented via tkinter
+* Port the program as a web app using Flask

 ##Author